Tuscan Roasted Broccoli Recipe (With Parmesan and Lemon)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Tuscan Roasted Broccoli Recipe (Parmesan and Lemon)– combines the earthy flavor of roasted broccoli with the brightness of lemon vinaigrette and the richness of Parmesan cheese.
-It’s an easy recipe you’ll love- even picky eaters will eat this broccoli!
+Tuscan Roasted Broccoli Recipe (With Parmesan and Lemon)- combines the earthy flavor of roasted broccoli with the brightness of lemon vinaigrette and the richness of Parmesan cheese.
+It’s a quick recipe even picky eaters will eat!

-Serve with salmon steak, pork chops, or baked chicken thighs.
+Serve with baked salmon steak, thick juicy pork chops, or baked chicken thighs.

-Tuscan roasted broccoli on a serving platter with parmigiano cheese and lemon wedges.
-Adding toasted pine nuts.
+Tuscan roasted broccoli on a platter with parmigiano cheese and lemon topped with toasted pine nuts.

-You’ll also love Shrimp and Broccoli Pasta and Orecchiette with Sausage and Broccoli.
+You’ll also love Shrimp and Broccoli Pasta, Broccoli Pasta, and Orecchiette with Sausage and Broccoli.

 Simple Ingredients

 This will be your new favorite way to serve broccoli!
-It is a simple recipe with a handful of basic ingredients, you can make the most flavorful Tuscan broccoli recipe quickly!
+It’s a simple recipe with a handful of basic ingredients, allowing you to make the most flavorful Tuscan broccoli recipe quickly.

-• Broccoli Florets: A large head of broccoli cut into florets with stems peeled and sliced.
+• Broccoli Florets: A large head of broccoli cut into florets, trimming the ends and sliced.
+I like to cut them into bite-sized pieces.

 • Extra-virgin Olive Oil: Used for roasting the broccoli and adding a rich flavor.